riscv-steel/riscv-steel/software/README.md

 # Template Project for Software Development

 This folder is intended to be used as a template for new software projects.
-It contains RISC-V Steel header files, boot code, linking scripts and an example source file that can be used as the starting point for development.
+It contains RISC-V Steel include files, boot code, linking scripts and an example source file that can be used as the starting point for development.
 Please check our [Software Guide](https://riscv-steel.github.io/riscv-steel/softwareguide/) for detailed information on software development for RISC-V Steel.

 ## Dependencies